Annual Library of Virginia Literary Awards

 Dictionary of Virginia Biography

 The Library's ongoing Dictionary of Virginia Biography project is the first scholarly, comprehensive biographical reference work covering all centuries, regions, and categories of Virginia's history and culture.
-From Ashuaquid to Arthur Ashe, many of the entries offer the first reliable biography ever printed about their subjects.
+Many of the entries offer the first reliable biography ever printed about their subjects.
 This dynamic, authoritative project is rewriting Virginia history, one life at a time.
-Through a partnership with the Virginia Foundation for the Humanities, entries from the DVB are being adapted and digitally published on Encyclopedia Virginia, an online platform in which biographies will be enhanced with digital media and primary source material, often from Library of Virginia collections.
+Entries from the published volumes of the DVB (Aaroe–Daniels) and new biographies from the surname Darden to the letter Z are being published online by the Library of Virginia, some in partnership with Encyclopedia Virginia, a project of the Virginia Foundation for the Humanities, in which biographies are enhanced with digital media and primary source material.

 Virginia Memory is your portal to the Library's rich and varied digital collections.
 We have been providing digital access to select collections since the mid-1990's.
 Many researchers, including genealogists, legal experts, title researchers, historians and students have benefited greatly from online access to collections such as Virginia Land Office Patents and Grants, photograph collections, military service records, and chancery court records.